benrgross/Trowel/README.md

 Navigate the deployed Heroku URL to begin.

 > OR

-> Download the app straight to your phone:
+Download the app straight to your phone.

 For iOS:

 1. Go to the URL search bar, and click the button to `Scan` or `Download` the QR code.
-2. Navigate to the deployed URL, then click the share/actions button from your footer options menu.
+2. Navigate to the deployed URL, then click the share/actions button from your phone's footer options menu.
 3. Select `Add to Home Screen`, and now the app will be accessible from an icon in your phone.

 ## Usage